0xdials/buffer_overflow/README.md

-## outdated - no more BoF on OSCP

 # buffer_overflow

-Collection of python2/3 scripts to use as a framework for OSCP.
-(Note that working with raw bytes in python3 is an absolute nightmare so a number of scripts use python2)
+Collection of python2/3 scripts to use as a framework (Note that working with raw bytes in python3 is an absolute nightmare so a number of scripts use python2)